This condition is a degeneration of the spine that can affect the spine at any level, resulting in pain and discomfort that can grow worse over time.

 Over 85% of people who are 60 or older have spondylosis, and it is the most common type of progressive condition that affects the neck.
 If left untreated, symptoms from spondylosis compound and significantly affect the quality of your life.

 There are 24 bones that make up your vertebrae.
 These bones provide spine support for your body and protect the nerves that lead to your spine.
 Between each of these bones, you have facet joints that connect the vertebrae.
 Between each of these joints are discs that absorb bone impact.
 Together, these components allow your spine to function and give you movement.

 The degeneration process usually begins with the discs.
 As the body gets older, the spinal discs begin to dry out, lose their elasticity and collapse.
 The thinning of the discs places stress on the facet joints and the ligaments that hold the vertebrae together.
 These structures weaken, allowing the vertebrae to become overly mobile.

+As you age, these discs change consistency and lose some of their utility.
 The vertebrae may begin to shift out of proper alignment and rub against each other.
-Bony growths called bone spurs may form on the irritated vertebrae.
+As these discs dissolve away, the discs begin to rub together.
+Friction from deteriorated discs causes bone growths — called bone spurs — to appear on the spine.
+As resistance grows, back movement is more compromised, and friction increases.
 The vertebral shifting and the excess bone growth can reduce the space through which the nerve roots travel, and the nerve roots or the spinal cord can become painfully compressed.